Climbing the two tallest peaks in Oahu: Pu'u Kalena and Mt. Ka'ala

-Right under the top it got pretty much vertical, but just couple more minutes pushing through, and we found ourselves on top of Pu'u Kalena (3504ft).
+Right under the top, it got pretty much vertical, but after just a couple more minutes pushing through, and we found ourselves on top of Pu'u Kalena (3504ft).

 After enjoying our 20 minutes lunch break, we headed out to reach the tallest peak on the island the 4040ft tall Mt Ka'ala.